 Such an equation may not be as self-evident as it first seems.
 A work executed quickly may reveal itself slowly in terms of understanding the painter’s preparation and training before the strike, the way we appreciate the training of an athlete’s or dancer’s movements.
 But within the first take the Slow Painting imbeds a premonition of something potentially enormous held in reserve that can only be revealed slowly.
 I believe it has something to do with a willingness, perhaps even a desire, to lose oneself in process beyond the point where an autographic mark remains legible.
 This may require either building up or paring down actual material density: both can be self-effacing forms of labor.

-SLOW PAINTINGS IS NOT anti-gestural, but Slow Painters for the most part avoid flourishes, emulating a relatively anonymous sense of touch that seeks transparency to material and process.
+SLOW PAINTING IS NOT anti-gestural, but Slow Painters for the most part avoid flourishes, emulating a relatively anonymous sense of touch that seeks transparency to material and process.
 Thus, Jessica Dickinson, the youngest and perhaps the most physically forward painter among these artists (if we understand “physical” to denote mass) begins her paintings by building a spackled (limestone polymer) surface on panel into the density of a wall, recalling painting’s atavistic origins.
 Her colors are layered into her surfaces in near monochromes tinted by the surface material: fluctuating shades of grayish blue, algae green, carmine, a yellowing white.
 As she is working her surface she will gouge small pockets here and there and score it like a drypoint etching.
 These marks don’t constellate nor do they appear to represent an anxious emotion—but neither are they disinterested.
 They are there partly as markers of time expressed in the layers of material.

 In her essay on Dickinson, “Up Close / Moving Back,” curator Debra Singer cites the artist’s viewing the New Testament frescoes by Cimabue at the Basilica di San Francesco in Assisi as a touchstone.
 Cimabue’s frescoes have been altered by oxidation that has reversed the original effects of light and dark, turning the paintings into near negatives of themselves; the devastation of the 1997 earthquake has cracked off whole sections of his images.
 Singer writes: